sasstools/sass-lint/docs/rules/single-line-per-selector.md

 # Single Line Per Selector

-Rule `single-line-per-selector` will enforce whether selectors should be placed on a new line.
+Rule `single-line-per-selector` will enforce whether selectors should be placed on a single new line.

 ## Examples